-Since 1983 our headquarters have been near South Station in downtown Boston at 207 South Street.
-Our current lease for this facility expired on April 30, 2016 and the Company continues to work out of this location as it evaluates its options.
-We also lease a facility in Tijuana, Mexico.
+Since 1983 our headquarters have been near South Station in downtown Boston.
+We recently moved from our long time location at 207 South Street to 99 High Street in Boston.
+The lease for this new location terminates June 29, 2019.
+We also lease a test/warehouse/ship facility in Tijuana, Mexico.
 In November 2014 we signed a one-year lease with five one-year renewal options thereafter for an 11,390 square foot facility in Tijuana Mexico.
 In September 2015, Zoom extended the term of the lease from December 1, 2015 through November 30, 2018.
 In September 2015, Zoom also signed a new lease for additional space in the adjacent building, which doubled the existing capacity.
 The term of the lease is from March 1, 2016 through November 30, 2018 with early access granted as of December 1, 2015.